mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 ### Audiences

 Calculated attributes can be used in the Audience builder by selecting **User > Calculated Attributes**.
 They will show up as 'string' types at first and will automatically switch to the correct type as they are computed across many users.
+You can build audience criteria with a calculated attribute that is calculating and when the attribute values are completed for each user, their audience membership will be updated.

 ![](/images/ca-audiences.png)